 Seattle Children’s has more than a dozen therapeutic trials at any time for various types of brain tumors.
 These are offered through cooperative groups, including the Children’s Oncology Group (COG), the Pacific Pediatric Neuro-Oncology Consortium (PNOC), the Phase 1 Consortium of COG and within our own Center for Clinical and Translational Research.

-Contact us at 206-987-2106 to see if there is a clinical trail that would be appropriate for your child’s type of tumor.
+To see if there is a clinical trial that would be appropriate for your child’s type of tumor, you or your child’s doctor can:

 Read more about cancer clinical trials at Seattle Children’s and Seattle Children’s Research Institute.